brettvanderwerff/Flaskerizer/README.md

 open a terminal in the top level directory of the repo and enter `$ python test_write_app.py` (this may vary slightly by environment)

 I am aware that test_structure_directory.py is not currently passing, please see issues.

+## The Example Templates

+Folio_example - A small one page bootstrap template Sailor_example - The largest boostrap template I could find, would be a pain to set up manually but works great with the Flaskerizer automated setup

+# Contribution Guidelines

+1. Comment on an issue you would like assigned to you.
+2. Fork the Flaskerizer repo onto your github.
+3. Clone your fork to your machine.
+4. Use git to make a new branch on your local machine by opening a terminal and typing `$ git checkout -b XXXX-SHORT_TITLE_OF_ISSUE` where XXX is the zero padded issue number, such as 0001.
+For example: `$ git checkout -b 0001-HTTP_STATUS_CODE_ISSUE` would be good for the first issue in the repo.
+5. Make a pull request right away by pushing your branch to github and trying to merge your fork with my master branch.
+It's okay if you have not made any progress, just title the pull request whatever you titled the branch and add 'Work in progress" to the title so that I know you are working on it.
+6. Let me know when you are done with your branch and we can review the code together before finalizing the contribution :)